Mollie Green: 2019–20 season: Loan to Sheffield United

 On 11 January 2020, having only made two League Cup appearances for Manchester United in the 2019–20 season, Green joined Championship side Sheffield United on loan for the remainder of the season.
 She made her debut for the team the next day, coming on as a substitute in 1–0 defeat to promotion rivals Aston Villa.
 Green scored her first goal for Sheffield United, on her first start, in a 5–0 league win against Coventry United on 19 January 2020.
 The loan was ultimately cut short due to the suspension and eventual cancellation of the remainder of the season during the coronavirus pandemic.

 Birmingham City

 On 4 September 2020, it was announced Green's Manchester United contract had been terminated by mutual consent.
 Three days later, Birmingham City announced her signing, reuniting Green with newly-appointed manager Carla Ward who had taken Green on loan at Sheffield United the previous season.

+Nottingham Forest

+On 5 August 2023, Green joined Nottingham Forest.

+On 28 June 2024, Green signed a new contract with Nottingham Forest.